 \begin{proof} It is easy to prove the statement in the case $n=1$: (a), (b) and (c) are immediate consequences of \ref{generalposition1} and (d) follows from applying \ref{generalposition1} to the $(r-\codim_{Z}(\alpha)-1)$-dimensional skeleton of $C_1$ (if $\gamma_1$ belonged to this skeleton, $\alpha$ would be contained in its preimage, which (for general translations) contradicts (a)).
 Now the statement follows if we apply the case of a single morphism to $f_1 \times \ldots \times f_n : X \rightarrow (\RR^r)^n$ and $C := C_1 \times \ldots \times C_n$. \end{proof}

-\begin{remark} Sticking to the notation of the previous statement, let us assume that $X$ is a cycle and that the maps $f_k$ are tropical morphisms.
+\begin{remark} Sticking to the notations of the previous statement, let us assume that $X$ is a cycle and that the maps $f_k$ are tropical morphisms.
 Moreover, we assume that the maps $f_k$ are projections (at least after composing with an isomorphism) and that the complexes $C_k$ are complete intersections.
-Then $f_1^*(C_1) \cdots f_n^*(C_n)$ is also a pure-dimensional object of the same dimension as $f_1^{-1}(C'_1) \cap \ldots \cap f_n^{-1}(C'_n)$.
-Indeed, \ref{PullBackUnderProjection} shows that
+Then $f_1^*(C_1) \cdots f_n^*(C_n)$ is also a pure-dimensional complex of the same dimension as $f_1^{-1}(C'_1) \cap \ldots \cap f_n^{-1}(C'_n)$.
+Moreover, \ref{PullBackUnderProjection} shows that